QMUL-RPCS-Lab/node-red-contrib-iota/README.md

 # node-red-contrib-iota

-A group of nodes for IOTA (Tangle) integration with masked authenticated messaging (MAM) support.
+IOTA is the first distributed ledger built for the “Internet of Everything” - a network for exchanging value and data between humans and machines.
+IOTA cryptocurrency is developed based on Tangle, which is an open, feeless, and scalable distributed ledger, designed to support frictionless data and value transfer.
+This repository contains the required nodes for NodeRED to create transactions in IOTA or any Tangle network with masked authenticated messaging (MAM) support.

 # Installation